jshumway/manage.py/README.md

 manage.py
 =========

-Create a simple CLI based on the contents of a manage.py module.
+Automatic generation of a command line interface given Python function definitions.

-`manage.py` was created to generate similar functionality to Django's manage.py for Flask apps.
-When `manage.py` is run, it looks at all of the functions defined at the top of the file, tries to run one, displays help, or shows a CLI summary.
+`manage.py` tries to be as helpful as possible.
+It includes help messages based on doc-comments, usage strings generated from  argument lists (including positional and keyword arguments), and generally tries to leverage Python's dynamic and reflective features.

 **Note:** manage.py is not meant to generate a CLI for an end user of a normal app.
-It is meant to be used to create a simple programmer/admin friendly CLI to control a web application.
-It is a nice way to call functions inside a file, really.
+It is intented to create a simple programmer/admin friendly interface to control a stateful (web) application.

-As an example of a good manage.py file for a Flask web application
+As an example of a `manage.py` file for a Flask web application

 ````python
 #!/usr/bin/env python